 |5.
 Monthly tax to be deducted by the employer (17680 / 12 months)||1473|

-There are various payments other than salary for which TDS is deducted such as professional fees, contract payments, commission or brokerage, property transaction etc..
-TDS rates vary by nature of payment.
+There are various payments other than salary for which tax is deducted such as professional fees, contract payments, commission or brokerage, property transactions, etc. TDS rates vary by the nature of the payment.

-In the case of TDS payment other than salary, details of TDS can be found in Form 16A.
+In the case of TDS payments other than salary, details of tax deducted can be found in Form 16A.
 It should be furnished by the deductor within fifteen days from the due date for furnishing the ‘statement of Return’ under rule 31A.
 You will read about it in the next section.